sifis-home/wp2-documents/wp2-deliverable-2.1/software-assessment.md

 ### Dynamic code analysis

 A *Dynamic* code analysis evaluates the code.
-In contrast, it is being executed, either by using specifically instrumented builds or by running unmodified code through special runtimes parameters.
+In contrast, it is being executed, either by using specifically instrumented builds or by running unmodified code through special runtimes.

 Differently, from a static analysis that is more focused on a software system's structural aspects, a dynamic analysis is more interested in detecting the behavioral aspects of a system.